Welcome to our ‘5-minute read’ where we look at Private Residence Relief and Lettings Relief.

 In this case, Alex again buys the property on 1 May 2010 but instead he lives there until 30 April 2015 when he moved out of the property and in with his partner.
 Alex’s property was then let until it was sold.
 Assuming that the gain before any reliefs was £100,000 the position if the sale took place in March 2020 and in May 2020 is as follows:

-The above example is for illustration purposes only.
-For further explanation please contact your usual advisor or Aaron Phillips.
+Again, the above example is for illustration purposes only.

-There may be planning opportunities available in respect of these changes and if you would like to discuss these further then please contact a member of the tax team below.
+If you would like to discuss these issues further, please contact a member of the tax team below.

 * PPR eligibility criteria: